RobK/photobox-downloader/README.md

 __Arguments__

-`options` - An object that must contain 2 key values pairs:
+`options` - An object that must contain 2 key/value pairs:
- - id : "xxxxxxxx" - The id of the photo to download
+ - `id` : "xxxxxxxx" - The id of the photo to download
- - outputDir : "/some/folder/path" - The path to where you want the photo downloaded to.
+ - `outputDir` : "/some/folder/path" - The path to where you want the photo downloaded to.

 __Example__